John Combe (British Army officer): Post war

-After the end of hostilities in Europe, Combe had brief periods as an acting major-general.
+After the end of hostilities in Europe, Combe had brief periods as an acting major general.
 He became the General Officer Commanding (GOC) of the 78th Infantry Division and then the 46th Infantry Division, both based in Austria.
-In October 1946, his rank of major-general was made permanent and he was appointed Deputy GOC British Troops Austria.
+In October 1946, his rank of major general was made permanent, and he was appointed Deputy GOC British Troops Austria.
 He retired from the army in October 1947, but continued to hold the ceremonial post of the 11th Hussar's Colonel of the Regiment, which he had been appointed in July 1945.
 He held this post for 12 years.
-It was as Colonel of the Regiment that he took part in King George VI's funeral procession, in 1952, positioned behind the coffin.
+It was as Colonel of the Regiment that he took part in King George VI's funeral procession in 1952, positioned behind the coffin.
 Combe died on 12 July 1967.

 Marriage

-On 21 July 1947, Combe married Helen Violet Gosling, widow of Major George "Sqeaker" Gosling and daughter of Major Lord Percy St. Maur and Hon.
+On 21 July 1947, Combe married Helen Violet Gosling, widow of Major George "Squeaker" Gosling and daughter of Major Lord Percy St. Maur (son of Algernon St. Maur, 14th Duke of Somerset) and Hon.
 Violet White.